ClimateCompatibleGrowth/GeoH2/README.md

 snakemake -j [NUMBER OF CORES TO BE USED] clean
 ```

-### Run all rules
+### Run optimisation and mapping rules

-This section can be used to run all rules, without having to run exact output files.
+This section can be used to run most rules, without having to run exact output files.
 If any files are changed after a completed run, the same command can be used again and Snakemake will only run the necessary scripts to ensure the results are up to date.

-The total hydrogen cost for all scenarios can be run by entering the following rule into the terminal:
+The total hydrogen cost for all scenarios can be run by entering the following rule into the terminal (make sure you have the necessary weather file in the Cutouts folder before running, you might have to run the get_weather_data rule):
 ```
-snakemake -j [NUMBER OF CORES TO BE USED] calculate_all_countries_and_years_total_hydrogen_costs
+snakemake -j [NUMBER OF CORES TO BE USED] optimise_all
 ```
 Similarly, you can map hydrogen costs for all scenarios with the following rule:
 ```
-snakemake -j [NUMBER OF CORES TO BE USED] map_all_countries_and_years
+snakemake -j [NUMBER OF CORES TO BE USED] map_all
 ```

 ### `assign_country` rule